 One of Daytona Beach’s best championship layouts, Indigo Lakes appears in Golfweek’s top 10 golf courses in Florida.

-Many excellent and varied holes lie along a predominantly flat terrain of tall stately pines with some slightly mounded areas and a half-dozen lakes.
-It’s nicely maintained and well bunkered throughout, with challenging elevated greens.
-In addition, players enjoy a choice of five sets of tees offered on each hole.
+Many varied holes lie along a predominantly flat terrain of stately pines with some slightly mounded areas and a half-dozen lakes.
+It’s nicely maintained and bunkered throughout, with elevated greens.
+In addition, players enjoy five sets of tees offered on each hole.
 Indigo Lakes stands as an attractive test for golfers of all abilities, especially for low handicappers from the back tees.

 The Golf Club at Cypress Head

-Located in Port Orange, just minutes from Daytona Beach, this Arthur Hills-designed course features interesting characteristics, such as back-to-back par 3s on the front nine and back-to-back par 5s on the back nine.
-Club selection is always key to a good score, thanks to the Atlantic Ocean breezes.
+Located in Port Orange, this Arthur Hills-designed course features back-to-back par 3s on the front nine and back-to-back par 5s on the back nine.
+Club selection is always key to a good score, thanks to Atlantic Ocean breezes.
 Several holes skirt alongside large woodland areas, while others border wetlands and small lakes.

-Enjoy reading about these top Daytona Beach golf courses?
+Enjoy reading about the top Daytona Beach golf courses?
 Pick a course and view Daytona Beach vacation rentals to start planning a getaway.